 One of the wonders of visiting Madeira is that so much is packed in, from inspirational gardens to thundering waterfalls and from soaring peaks to the hidden Valley of the Nuns.
 Our tour begins in the picturesque capital, Funchal.

 You will be greeted at the airport by a member of the Riviera Travel team to help you check in for your flight to Funchal.
-Upon arrival, you will be escorted to the five-star VidaMar Hotel.
+Upon arrival, you will be escorted to the four-star superior VidaMar Hotel.
 Settle in before rejoining the group this evening for a delicious welcome dinner: the perfect opportunity to meet your fellow travellers.

 After breakfast, a local guide takes us on a walking tour of the historic centre of Funchal, often called ‘little Lisbon’ as it overlooks a spectacular harbour and boasts grand 18th-century buildings with shaded courtyards.
 Narrow streets wind through its centre, broadening out onto lively squares and tree-lined walkways.
 Inspiring sights include the Igreja do Colégio, a church with a plain exterior that belies its sumptuous Baroque interior, and the 15th-century Sé cathedral, one of the few buildings dating from colonial times.
 It is the island’s main religious building and features the original 16th-century altar, imposing arches and ornate gold-framed paintings; its ceiling, made from local wood, is one of Portugal’s most beautiful.
 Devotees of modern architecture will love the Art Deco Mercado dos Lavradores or farmers’ market, a hive of activity as shoppers fill their baskets with the island’s sun-ripened produce.
 Look out for the patterned pavements, typically Portuguese and painstakingly pieced by hand, and for the colourful street art on the doors of buildings.